Yang Lan: 2000-present: Sun Media Investment Holdings Ltd

 In 2025, Yang Lan was reported to hold a controlling stake in DeepGreenX, a digital platform integrating sustainability data with blockchain technology.
 The company, headquartered in Canada, filed for a direct listing on the NYSE to commercialize its innovative approach to real-world asset tokenization and digital trading.
 In October 2025, the company submitted a formal request to withdraw its planned public offering.
+In early 2026, a Hong Kong weekly magazine published an investigative report alleging that some former investors of the Hong Kong–based iFree Group had been encouraged to transfer their shareholdings to DeepGreenX in connection with a proposed overseas listing, raising concerns about investor protections and regulatory status.
+DeepGreenX denied the allegations, stating that it had no direct investment relationship with iFree Group and that the magazine’s report contained factual inaccuracies, adding that it had not been contacted for verification prior to publication.

 Endorsements

 Yang was a spokesperson for Colgate toothpaste (2009), Nanshan Bywise milk powder (2010), Bluemoon hand sanitiser (2010), Masterkong mineralized Water (2013), and Deli stationery (2015).

 Yang Lan One-on-One

-As a signature TV talk show, Yang Lan One-on-One focuses on getting to know leading figures from the fields of international politics, business, society and culture.
+As a TV talk show, Yang Lan One-on-One focuses on getting to know leading figures from the fields of international politics, business, society and culture.
 On this program, Yang Lan profiles the guests' life stories, career experiences, and personal insights.
-Its sixteen-year history has made it one of the most highly regarded and well known in-depth talk shows in China.
-Its host, guided by her personal style and unique viewpoint has, over the years, conducted interviews with a myriad of international figures and celebrities from around the world.
-Her guests have included Sophie Marceau, Bill Clinton, Elon Musk, Henry Kissinger, Lee Kuan Yew, Jack Welch, Andrew L. Webber, Tan Dun, Nicole Kidman, Jackie Chan, Kobe Bryant, Hugh Jackman, and Michael Phelps.
+Its sixteen-year history has made it one of the most regarded talk shows in China.
+Its host has conducted interviews with international figures and celebrities from around the world including Sophie Marceau, Bill Clinton, Elon Musk, Henry Kissinger, Lee Kuan Yew, Jack Welch, Andrew L. Webber, Tan Dun, Nicole Kidman, Jackie Chan, Kobe Bryant, Hugh Jackman, and Michael Phelps.